 Interesting lines in creams and whites were outlined in cranberry early on in the collection creating a longer, leaner appearance.
 The athleisure looks were interesting as well, in some cases paired with socks and sandals.

-Light colored sock and cranberry colored sandals were found on many of the looks, though there were appearances of cranberry colored dress shoes.
+Light colored sock and cranberry colored sandals were found on many of the looks, though there were appearances of cranberry colored dress shoes for 2019.
 Lace up flat sandals adorned the feet of the women as well.

 Photos via Vogue